Caroline Kelly

-Caroline Jayne Kelly (born February 22, 2002) is an American professional soccer player who plays as a forward for USL Super League club Dallas Trinity FC.
+Caroline Jayne Kelly (born February 22, 2002) is an American professional soccer player who plays as a forward for the Kansas City Current II.
 She played college soccer for the Saint Louis Billikens and the TCU Horned Frogs.
+She has previously played for USL Super League clubs Brooklyn FC and Dallas Trinity FC.

 Early life

 Kelly grew up nearby Kansas City in the town of Kearney, Missouri.
 She attended Kearney High School, where she played both soccer and basketball.
 With the soccer team, Kelly was an All-State honorable mention as a freshman before winning two All-State first team awards in her latter years.
 She also played for KC Athletics in the Elite Clubs National League, where she helped the team reach a U18 State Championship match and the ECNL quarterfinals in her youth.

 College career

 Saint Louis Billikens

 As a high school sophomore, Kelly committed to Saint Louis University.
 She kicked off her collegiate career with the Billikens in 2020, although the COVID-19 pandemic and a knee injury delayed her college debut by a year.
 She recovered in time to play in the final 7 games of her freshman season and scored her first college goal against Duquesne on April 4, 2021.
 The following season, Kelly rose to a starting role and played in all 23 of the Billikens' games.
 She was named to the A-10 Championship All-Tournament team and scored 5 goals on the season.
 Kelly also tallied 2 assists, one of which occurred in SLU's conference quarterfinal victory over Rhode Island.

 Kelly built on her success in her junior year, being named the College Soccer News National Player of the Week in September 2022, landing a spot on two TopDrawerSoccer National Teams of the Week, and being named on the All-Conference first team at the end of the season.
 Kelly had a breakout season in her final year at Saint Louis, once again winning multiple accolades.
 She was named to the All-Region second team, the All-Conference first team, and won the A-10 Championship Most Outstanding Player award.
 She also was included on the Mac Hermann Trophy watchlist and helped SLU achieve its longest NCAA tournament run in history.
 Kelly completed her tenure with Saint Louis as the third-highest program goalscorer, with 31 scored in her 76 appearances.